-the ocean.20 Deposition of aerial microplastics, such as those from tires, are a significant source of microplastics in urban stormwater in San Francisco Bay.
-Aerial transport is a potentially significant pathway of microplastics,21 and further research is needed to understand the full implications of the transport, deposition, and exposure to both human and marine health is from microplastics in air.
+to understand the full implications of the transport, deposition, and exposure to both human and marine health from microplastics in air.

-Dryers are further identified as a potentially significant source of textile fiber emissions in outdoor air.22 Improving lint capture technology on dryers provides an opportunity to intervene with microparticles and microfibers and prevent these particles from becoming airborne.
+The sector-specific workshops outlined under Objective 2.
+Identifying & Advancing Product Alternatives provide the opportunity to evaluate and identify recommendations to reduce road and tire wear particle emissions.
+Dryers are further identified as a potentially significant source of textile fiber emissions in outdoor air.31 Improving lint capture technology on dryers provides an opportunity to intervene with microparticles and microfibers and prevent these particles from becoming airborne.
 Moving toward the capture of microfibers from dryers and encouraging use of alternatives such as hanging textiles to dry can abate one source of microplastic pollution, while research is pursued to advance understanding of emissions from this pathway (see Chapter 2B: Science).